Berlusconi accused of bribing witnesses in prostitution trial

 The written judgment said there was evidence Berlusconi had paid "money and other benefits" to young women who had taken part in the parties to give misleading evidence in the case, one of a number of scandals which overshadowed the end of his last government in 2011.

-It said the regular monthly payments of at least 2,500 euros ($3,400) to witnesses in trials in which Berlusconi was implicated "is not an anomaly but an illegal action".
+It said the regular monthly payments of at least 2,500 euros (2,080 pounds) to witnesses in trials in which Berlusconi was implicated "is not an anomaly but an illegal action".

 Berlusconi was convicted in June of paying for sex with former nightclub dancer Karima El Mahroug, better known by the stage name "Ruby the Heartstealer", when she was under 18.